28development/cypress-test/README.md

 - [cypress](https://www.cypress.io)
 - [cockroachdb](https://www.cockroachlabs.com/)

-## Prisma

-Prisma was chosen as the ORM for this project because it offers a type-safe and intuitive API for interacting with databases, while also providing powerful features such as schema migrations and data modeling tools, allowing for a more efficient and streamlined database development process.

-## Tailwind

-Tailwind CSS was utilized in this project as a utility-first CSS framework, providing a highly customizable and efficient way to style UI components.
-Using Tailwind CSS I could generate a proper UI within minutes and did not have to waste time to think about minor things like, naming elements with proper classnames.
-Also tailwind supports treeshaking, which eliminates not used classes.
-If the application grows and has a design system (branding guideline), that can be easily defined in the tailwind.config file aswell.

-## TRPC

-Trpc is a framework for building type-safe and efficient RPC (remote procedure call) APIs in TypeScript, allowing for seamless communication between client and server applications.
-It offers features such as automatic code generation.

-## Database

-Instead of creating something like a docker image I decided to just create a free db instance using [cockroachdb](https://www.cockroachlabs.com/) to scaffold and test this application faster.
-You can paste your own connection string or just use mine (probably shared via email).
-CockroachDB was chosen for this project due to its distributed architecture, which provides high availability and scalability (scales horizontally).

-Since there may be the possibility that the application may need backend procedures such as adding, mutating or deleting data, I added a database and and api instead of static data such as a json file which could be used as a single source of truth regarding the data aswell.

-## Seeder

-A seeder has been used to populate the database with static data and simulate a fetch request, as a means of ensuring a consistent and reliable testing environment.

-The seeder can be found inside `prisma/seed.ts`.

-The seeder can be ran using following command `pnpm run prisma seed`.
-(Since the current prod database already contains this data one does not need this script to run again)

-## TypeScript

-TypeScript was used in this project to help catch potential errors early in the development process, improve code maintainability, and provide better editor support through the use of static typing.

-## Frontend -> React / Next.js

-I used Typescript with React and Next.js to make my code more reliable and easier to maintain as my frontend technology stack.
-React allows for the creation of reusable and modular components, which simplifies the development process and promotes code reuse.

-Next.js offers benefits such as server-side rendering, automatic code splitting, and built-in API routes, which can improve overall application performance and reduce development time.
-Also Next.js includes a built-in routing system, which simplifies the management of application routes and makes it easier to navigate between pages, which may be useful for future implementation requests.

 ## cypress -> e2e tests

 Cypress was utilized in this project as an end-to-end testing framework, allowing for the creation of automated tests that simulate user interactions and provide a high level of confidence in the stability and reliability of the application.
 Playwright was not used since the developer experience using Cypress overweights the test performance using Playwright.